eac-language/eac/README.md

 - Ensure all existing tests pass
 - Keep commits focused and well-described

-This is an academic/educational project implementing a programming lan from scratch.
+This is an academic/educational project implementing a programming language from scratch.
 The focus is on clean, well-documented code following compiler design best practices.

 ## License